 Increasing and/or improving pedestrian and bicycle connections across Heidelberg Road creates an opportunity to overcome the uneven distribution of open space.
 This is of particular importance for precincts where housing growth will occur as it will likely encourage people to be more active and to reduce car reliance in higher density areas.
 Addressing landscape inconsistencies along Heidelberg Road will assist to increase habitat linkages and reduce the urban heat island effect.
-To ensure that
+Utilisation of the Fairfield Rail Spur site for a shared user path and formalised open space, would also improve open space provision and the promotion of sustainable transport.